super622/Rust-Type-Racer/README.md

 - screen shaking

 ## Scoreboard
-The scoreboard is haved in the user home directory.
+The scoreboard is saved in the user home directory.

 For Linux:
 ```